cruelandunusual/baillie-gifford/baillie-gifford-notes.md

 * Music (prisons film, national records of Scotland)
 * Interview editing (community service, a Napier film)

-Also stories of me filming, recording sound, location scouting, to show how adaptable I am.
+Also _stories_ of me filming, recording sound, location scouting, to show how adaptable I am.
 Scripting some basic bash for the backups.
 All the stuff in the national records application about doing meetings in German and how it shows respect for colleagues.
 Mentoring and being mentored.

 Overall structure should follow the three qualities listed at the end of the job description.
 ## Good work samples
-* SE business films - interviews with business leaders
+* High end advertising stuff
+    * Innis & Gunn
-* Advertising stuff - Innis & Gunn, the aberdeen underwater vehicle thing
+    * the aberdeen underwater vehicle thing
-* Inclusive comms
+* Inclusive comms:
+    * drama
+* Education Scotland case studies:
+    * finishing each other's sentences
-* Education Scotland case studies `(finishing each other's sentences, good grade and visual treatment, intercutting the Luna kids audio segments to punctuate what the teachers are saying)`
+    * good grade and visual treatment
+    * intercutting the Luna kids audio segments to punctuate what the teachers are saying
-* Kent County Council `(drama)`
+* Kent County Council:
+    * drama
+* Prison Sentencing:
-* Prison Sentencing `(finishing each other's sentences [esp between Katrina Morrison and Jim Kerr at _05:26_]; cutting the pauses and gaps out of the judge's speech; bespoke music beginning at _02:23_`
+    * finishing each other's sentences, esp between Katrina Morrison and Jim Kerr at **_05:26_**
+    * cutting the pauses and gaps out of the judge's speech; bespoke music beginning at **_02:23_**
-* LBG Mental Health Strategy
+* LBG Mental Health Strategy:
+    * interesting style
+* Visit Scotland castles:
+    * fast-paced
-* Visit Scotland castles `(fast-paced, cutting to an exact duration)`
+    * cutting to an exact duration
+    * working closely with client to create and then appropriately integrate foreign language graphics
-* Stagecoach Squad on board `(lots of music edits)`
+* Stagecoach Squad on board:
+    * good creative use of music
-* SE Mipim conference `(integrating graphics)`
+* SE Mipim conference:
+    * integrating graphics
+* SE Annual Review:
-* SE Annual Review `(massive change of brief, edited in one night)`
+    * massive change of brief, re-edited in one (late) night using mixture of footage shot for original brief and existing client stock
+* SE Making Scotland's Future:
+    * integrating external graphics and visual elements done in the editing software
-* SE Making Scotland's Future `(integrating external graphics, cutting to music [both cutting to different shots and aligning shot action to music])`
+    * cutting to music [both cutting to different shots and aligning shot action to music]
-* Napier Cogmhear hearing aid `(finishing each other's sentences)`
+* Napier Cogmhear hearing aid:
+    * simple but effective brand graphics
+    * finishing each other's sentences
+* LBG Risk:
-* LBG Risk `(good use of sfx to add atmosphere)`
+    * good use of sfx to add atmosphere
+* NES Bereavement A&E:
+    * creative music editing
-* NES Bereavement A&E `(creative music editing, using music as sfx, and lots of carefully sourced stock footage)`
+    * using music as sfx
+    * and lots of carefully sourced stock footage

 ---